patflick/psac/include/mxx/README.md

 `mxx` is a `C++`/`C++11` template library for `MPI`.
 The main goal of this library is to provide two things:

-1. Simplified and type-safe C++ bindings to common MPI operations.
+1. Simplified, efficient, and type-safe C++ bindings to common MPI operations.
 2. A collection of scalable, high-performance standard algorithms for parallel distributed memory architectures.
-We hope to supply most C++ standard library algorithms for MPI.
+We hope to supply most C++ STL algorithms for use in an MPI environment.
 Scalability and efficiency are of utmost importance in `mxx`.

-As such, `mxx` is target for rapid `C++` and `MPI` algorithm development, prototyping, and deployment.
+As such, `mxx` is targeting use in rapid `C++` and `MPI` algorithm development, prototyping, and deployment.

 Consider a simple example, where you might want to sort tuples `(int key,double x, double y)` by key `key` in parallel using `MPI`.
 Doing so in pure C/MPI requires quite a lot of coding (~100 lines), debugging, and frustration.
-Thanks to `mxx` and `C++11`, doing this is as easy as the following:
+Thanks to `mxx` and `C++11`, this becomes as easy as:

 ```c++
     typedef std::tuple<int, double, double> tuple_type;